orthecreedence/runcl/README.md

 can tell runcl some useful things, such as what implementation to run, whether or not to load the rc file by default, etc:

-    preferred  : Preferred lisp to load.
-Can be one of: sbcl ccl ccl64 clisp ecl CFG_RC     : If "0", will skip loading the rc file.
+    preferred  : Preferred lisp(s).
+Loaded in the given order.
+	    Can be one or more of: sbcl ccl ccl64 clisp ecl CFG_RC     : If "0", will skip loading the rc file.
 Otherwise it will be loaded by default.
     CFG_BATCH  : Default cl to batch mode (quit after running, no repl).
     CFG_IMAGE  : Image file to load by default.